adamchainz/django-cors-headers/README.md

 		CORS_ALLOW_CREDENTIALS = False

 ## Changelog ##
+v0.12 - Added an option to selectively enable CORS only for specific URLs

+v0.11 - Added the ability to specify a regex for whitelisting many origin hostnames at once

 v0.10 - Introduced port distinction for origin checking; use ``urlparse`` for Python 3 support; added testcases to project

 v0.06 - Add support for exposed response headers